ovh/docs/pages/public_cloud/data_analytics/data_processing/responsibilit_model/guide.en-gb.md

 ---
 title: "Responsibility model for Data Processing"
-excerpt: "Shared responsibilities between OVHcloud and the customer for Data Processing service"
+excerpt: "Shared responsibilities between OVHcloud and the customer for the Data Processing service"
-updated: 2024-05-31
+updated: 2024-06-03
 ---

 ## Objective